In the Digital Age, customers and partners can connect with each other in new ways. This brings a fundamental shift in how business value is created.

 What are examples of pipes and platform thinking in your business today?

-You can think of a farmer's market as an analog platform.
+You can think of farmers markets as analog platforms.
 Buyers and sellers of farm produce come together.
 Sometimes, cooked food vendors, performers, and local small businesses also show up.
 The job of the market host is not to provide all value (things and services) but instead to facilitate the exchange of value between parties.

 Network effects occur when value increases for all members of a network as each new participant joins.
 For example, the first person with a telephone didn’t get much value from it.
 But as each new telephone was installed, the entire system became more and more valuable for everyone.